ar-nelson/jaspr/readme.md

 **Q: If everything is JSON, how do functions and channels work?**

 A: I had to fudge the rules a little bit for functions and channels.
-They, along with [dynamic variable references][dynamic], are _magic objects_, the only exceptions to the "everything is immutable, referentially-transparent JSON" rule.
+They, along with [dynamic variable references][dynamic], are _magic objects_, the only exceptions to the “everything is immutable, referentially-transparent JSON” rule.

 Magic objects are JSON objects with two special qualities: they can be compared using address equality, and they can't be directly serialized to JSON.
 Other than that, all operations that work on JSON objects work on magic objects: their type is `object`, and they have keys with values.